 5. Cramping + contractions in early labor

 Ultimately, labor is about contractions—your uterus is a big (awesome) muscle that contracts to help dilate the cervix, and ease the baby down and out.
 Labor happens in phases: Early labor and then active labor.

-This is usually the longest part of labor, especially for first time moms.
+Early labor is usually the longest part of labor, especially for first-time births.
 It often starts with mild contractions that feel a lot like menstrual cramps.
-They'll probably be irregular (anywhere from five to thirty minutes apart, and short (about 45 seconds).
+They'll probably be irregular (anywhere from 5 to 30 minutes apart, and short (about 45 seconds).
 Contractions will gradually become more frequent, longer and more intense.
 Many women describe a tightening sensation that starts in their lower back and moves towards their belly.